Skip to the content

 There are different care home regulators across the UK.
 They inspect care homes and produce reports on them.
 They have online directories you can use to find care homes near you.

-You can also use the Housing Care services directory which enables you to search online for care homes and care agencies anywhere in the UK.
+There are some online directories and services that can also help you decide what option would be best.
+If you're considering self-funded options, there is a useful service provided by CHS Healthcare on their website to help source care services.
+You could also try the Housing Care services directory which enables you to search online for care homes and care agencies anywhere in the UK.

 Sit down with the person you care for to discuss what’s important to them.
 This could include the location, facilities, activities on offer, or cultural or religious requirements, for example.
 Which of these are essential, and which are desirable?